ray155093/azure-docs.zh-tw/articles/iot-suite/iot-suite-dynamic-telemetry.md

     rpm += generateRandomIncrement();
     ```

-4. 將新的 rpm 值加入到裝置送給 IoT 中樞的 JSON 承載：
+4. Add the new rpm value to the JSON payload the device sends to IoT Hub:

     ```
     var data = JSON.stringify({